Rate this feature

-- It helps you to build and test your integrations in a continuous improvement cycle.
+- Helps you to build and test your integrations in a continuous improvement cycle.

-- It helps you adhere to good practices of monitoring and managing changes while building your integrations collaboratively.
+- Helps you adhere to good practices of monitoring and managing changes while building your integrations collaboratively.

-- It reduces the risks associated with making changes to mission-critical integrations. integrator.io implicitly maintains revisions, and you can always revert to a previous revision at any time.
+- Reduces the risks associated with making changes to mission-critical integrations. integrator.io implicitly maintains revisions, and you can always revert to a previous revision at any time.

-You can consider these guidelines when planning your integration lifecycle management.
+You can consider these guidelines when planning your integration management.

-- Build or update an integration, preferably in a sandbox environment.
+- Build or update an integration, preferably in sandbox environment.

-- Create a clone to build and test changes to an integration.
-For example, before you build a new feature or enhancement, create a clone in the sandbox environment.
-If you don’t require or have a sandbox environment in integrator.io, create a clone in the production environment.
-Note that when developing large features that have different teams using different development/testing clones, it’s good to establish guidelines for merging and pulling changes so that teams work well together.
+- Create a clone to test changes to an integration in a sandbox environment.
+If you don’t require or have a sandbox environment, create a clone in the production environment.
+Note that when developing large features that have different teams using different development/testing clones, it’s good to establish guidelines for pulling and merging changes so that teams work well together.

 - Create snapshots as a backup.
-For example, when you have to fix a critical bug within a short time, you might want to build and test the fix on the integration in the production environment itself.
-In such a case, snapshots are extremely useful as a backup to quickly revert to a stable state if you run into an issue.
+For example, when you have to fix a critical bug quickly, you might want to build and test the fix on the integration in the production environment itself.
+Snapshots help you to quickly revert to a stable state if you run into an issue.

 - Create a clear access policy for effective collaboration.
 To understand access and permissions, see Manage account and integration permissions.

-Here are some examples of approaches and workflows to set up and manage your integration lifecycle management.
+Here are some examples of approaches and workflows to set up and manage your integration.